 * Tully Rinckey, a midsize firm, is planning to open an office in Buffalo, New York, so it sent out recruitment letters to 5,469 attorneys in the region.
 Unemployed law grads: open the letter, it’s not a bill!
 [Buffalo News]

 Juror misconduct by internet can lead to mistrials, and it’s becoming increasingly (and unfortunately) more common.
-Last month the Vermont Supreme Court overturned an unsettling child sexual assault conviction because a juror conducted his own research about the Somali Bantu culture central to the parties in the case.
+Last month the Vermont Supreme Court overturned an unsettling child sexual abuse conviction because the juror conducted his own research about the Somali Bantu culture central to the parties in the case.
+What a mess…